It Stains The Sands Red & Stretches The Premise

 The film follows Molly, a cliché back talking bad girl with a heart of gold and a troubled past (played by Brittany Allen), in the throes of a zombie apocalypse.
 Molly and her lover/pimp/dealer (their background is opaque) are hightailing it to an air stripe to leave the whole mess behind when things get, uh, messy.
 They encounter a lonesome zombie on the desolate Las Vegas highway who devours her companion and begins to chase Molly, tracking her by her menstrual blood (yes, that's right: menstrual blood), as she wanders through the desert.

 It mostly consists of our central character berating the lone chomper with silly monologues that aren't revealing of her character -- those are presented in short, uncompelling flashbacks.
-For a moment, there's room for the writer/director to potentially make a statement on the relationship between men and women, how man chase after them unrelenting, how they look at them as meat and as only something to devour, how men can be monsters.
-But, of course, it never reaches that type of elevated plain, and only gets more ridiculous and far fetched from there.
+For a moment, there's room for the writer/director to potentially make a statement on the relationship between men and women, how men chase after them unrelenting, how they look at them as meat and as only something to devour, how men can be monsters.
+But, of course, it never reaches that type of elevated plane, and only gets more ridiculous and far fetched from there.

 There are CGI scorpions and sandstorms, which are used to heighten tension, but really just speak to the level of writing where they're clearly running out of ideas on how to make a desert chase zombie film interesting.
 Despite the film not being comical or tense enough to really land a noteworthy impression, it is watchable up until about the midway point.

 Right smack dab in the middle of this film comes a very unnecessary rape scene, which ends in bloodshed as the zombie devours the accosting male.
 I use the word unnecessary because such a vile act doesn't need to be included unless it services the narrative, which this scene does not.
-Now, if the filmmakers were going to run with the concept that men are monsters, and they were trying to make a statement on the male/female relationship, I could see the inclusion of this scene as potentially warranted, but it's only used for shock value and to include some more humans for there to be some gore.
+If the filmmakers were going to run with the concept that men are monsters, and they were trying to make a statement on the male/female relationship, I could see the inclusion of this scene as potentially warranted, but it's only used for shock value and to include some more humans for there to be some gore.
 It also reinforces the claim that the writers were clearly running out of ways to make their one-on-one apocalypse chase film interesting.

 And, just when you think it can't get any dumber, it does.
 Our heroine forges a weird relationship with her pursuer that doesn't make any sense.
 It's a very uninteresting and half-assed way to tie the chase to our character's weak backstory and troubled past, and it will definitely have you rolling your eyes and sighing loudly.